Daniel Weil: Career

 Weil joined Pentagram's London office in 1992.
 He has worked with extensively with the ALDO Group, designing three pop-up shops and retail spaces for the brand, including one for Madonna's Truth or Dare shoe range and two for ALDO rise.
 Weil's clients also include United Airlines, where he designed cabin interiors, tableware, seating, amenities, staff uniforms and the lounges for First, Business and Economy classes.

 In 2002, the Royal College of Art awarded Weil a Senior Fellowship.

 For London 2012 Olympic Games, Weil designed a self-contained exhibition, called the Chronoscope which showcases the development of the Lower Lea Valley and what the area will look life after the Games.

-He has also worked with Grupo Assa and most recently worked on the rebranding of World Chess.
+He has also worked with Grupo Assa and worked on the rebranding of World Chess.
 Former clients include Swatch, Mont Blanc, Lego, Coca-Cola, Boots and The Dorchester in London.